ebeltz/code-quiz/README.md

 # Code Quiz

 ## Quiz
 To create this quiz, I had to first develop the main outline and add that to the main html file.
 After adding all the important information to my HTML file, I went and added the styling to my CSS file.
+After styling my code quiz, I started to add my JavaScript.
+This code quiz has multiple questions that quiz the user about coding and when they get a question correct, the quiz adds a point to the score.
+However, if the user gets a question wrong, the quiz takes away time from the timer.
+This quiz allows users to input their initials for their score and it keeps a list of the highscores as well.

 ## Screenshots
 ![Screenshot #1](https://github.com/ebeltz/code-quiz/blob/main/assets/images/screenshot1.png)